 Not far from the famous Royal Observatory in Greenwich Park is a field that was once a large cemetery.
 Today, all that remains are a few modest mounds that mark where the burials took place, and it’s unlikely that most people who walk past them, or sit on them, have any idea what they are.
 This is perhaps not surprising, as this old burial ground is over 1,000 years old.

-Continue reading “An Anglo-Saxon cemetery in Greenwich Park”
+Continue reading “An ancient cemetery in the heart of Greenwich Park”

 Today, the tiny Scottish island of Iona is not the easiest of places to get to.
 It’s a long drive across the Isle of Mull to Fionnphort from the main ferry link with the Scottish mainland at Craignure.
 However, in the past Iona was the centre of Christianity in the region, as well as being a site of political significance.
 Travelling by boat, it was easier to reach than its geographical isolation suggests.